 Intangible assets with estimable useful lives are amortized using the straight-line method over their respective estimated useful lives verses their estimated residual values, and are reviewed for impairment annually, or whenever events or circumstances indicate their carrying amount may not be recoverable.
 We conduct our annual impairment test on December 31 of each year.
-The Company has evaluated its intangibles for impairment and has determined that intangibles were not impaired at December 31, 2015 and 2014.
+The Company has evaluated its intangibles for impairment and has determined that no impairment was necessary as of December 31, 2016.
+No impairment was necessary as of December 31, 2015.